Gary Oliver

 Acted for the Defendant in a jurisdiction dispute on the applicability of the recast Brussels Regulation to flight compensation claims pursuant to EC Regulation 261/2004

-Natasha has worked on several sports law matters encompassing contract law, disciplinary matters, employment, tort law and competition claims.
+Natasha's sports law practise encompasses contract law, disciplinary matters, employment, tort law, data protection and competition claims.

 “Working with Natasha is a pleasure; she is efficient, quick and well-prepared.”